GMAT Sample Papers: Download GMAT Question Papers with Solutions

 Key Highlights:

-- Verbal Reasoning tests Reading Comprehension and Critical Reasoning; Sentence Correction is no longer part of the GMAT.
+- GMAT Verbal Reasoning tests Reading Comprehension and Critical Reasoning; Sentence Correction is no longer part of the GMAT.

 - Data Insights is a core GMAT section that replaces Integrated Reasoning and includes Data Sufficiency, Multi-Source Reasoning, Table Analysis, Graphics Interpretation, and Two-Part Analysis.